treeverse/lakeFS/docs/reference/commands.md

 ### Installing the lakectl command locally

-The `lakectl` command is distributed as a single binary, with no external dependencies - and is available for MacOS, Windows and Linux.
+The `lakectl` is distributed as a single binary, with no external dependencies - and is available for MacOS, Windows and Linux.

 [Download lakectl](../downloads.md){: .btn .btn-green target="_blank"}